-Texas sage is a classic in the American Southwest.
+Texas sage is a classic in the American southwest.
 What is a Texas sage shrub?
 As a native plant, it provides cover for wild animals and birds and helps stabilize loose desert soils.
 This adaptable plant is drought tolerant and useful in areas with high heat and cold desert temperatures.
 It is also a landscape surprise that produces profuse lavender flowers.
 The plant additionally has deer resistance and thrives in poor soil.

 Plants are easy to propagate either through seed or softwood cuttings.
 In most regions, the leaves are evergreen but occasionally the plant may be deciduous.
 Texas sage information wouldn’t be complete without a list of its other common names.
 One of the more interesting is barometer shrub, as it blooms after monsoon rains.
 It is also known as Texas Ranger, cenezio, and silverleaf.
-Blooming starts in spring and occurs in bursts every 4 to 6 weeks up until fall in most regions.
+Blooming starts in spring and occurs in bursts every four to six weeks up until fall in most regions.

 How to Grow Texas Sage

 Growing Texas sage is quite easy in well-drained soil.
 It is not a nutrient hog and can survive in soils where other plants will fail, although it prefers alkaline soil.
 In the wild, it grows on rocky slopes and calcareous soils.
 The plant is known to be drought and heat tolerant and performs best in full sun.

 Shearing these plants is common, although the best natural appearance and production of flowers will occur if you prune in early spring.
 Initially, when growing Texas sage, young plants should be given supplemental irrigation.

 Most pests steer clear of this native plant and it has few disease issues.
 One thing that will cause it trauma is boggy soil that doesn’t drain.
 Texas sage care is minimal and it is an excellent plant for a novice.